MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-faq.md

 ## How long does the trial last?

 The trial lasts 60 days.
 At the end of the trial, you have the option to extend for another 30 days.

+## Can I access the previous 30-day trial?

+The 30-day trial is not recommended for new subscribers as it has a shorter trial period and is limited to one trial instance per tenant.
+The 30-day trial is available, however, for customers who can't install the new trial due to corporate policies.